songbei2008/Sedimentary-records-in-the-SWIR-during-past-40kyrs/README.md

-Geochemical data supporting the study about hydrothermal events in the SWIR
+Geochemical data supporting the study about hydrothermal plume events in the SWIR